anutkk/sphericalgeometry/README.md

 ## Service functions
 Basic non-original functions, which were included mainly to be used by high-level functions or scripts (some do not exist yet):

+* `gnomonic_proj` - Computes the gnomonic projection (also called central projection) of points on the sphere.

 * `geog2cart` - Converts geographic coordinates (lat/lon) to 3D Cartesian coordinates.